jthambly/graalvm-mvn/README.md

 You will need to take special notice when it comes to the file permissions of mounted volumes.
-The container user will be running with the `mvn` user.
+The container is running using the `mvn` user.
 However, a mounted volume will likely take on the permissions of the host, as such may be another user such as `root`.
-Given this, the user may not be able to create folders and write files required during the building process.
+Given this, the user may not be able to create folders and write the files required during the building process.

-If you have control of the host, it may be as simple as adjusting the permissions of the folders you are mounting to be suitable for the `mvn` user (`UID:1000`) of the container.
+If you have control of the host, it *may* be as simple as adjusting the permissions of the folders you are mounting to be suitable for the `mvn` user (`UID:1000`) of the container.

-In other circumstances, you may not have control over the underlying host, for example when you use a building platforms such as *Google Cloud Build*.
+In other circumstances, you may not have control over the underlying host, for example when you using building platforms such as *Google Cloud Build*.
 A solution for this ([Allen, 2020](https://github.com/GoogleCloudPlatform/cloud-builders/issues/641#issuecomment-604599102)) may be to change the file permissions during a build step to allow anyone (in the current build process) to modify files.
 This allows the container to access and modify the workspace files/folders as required.